 This is a master level course for master and PhD students.

 We use speakup for polls in class.
 During the lecture, you can go to web.speakup.info in a web browser.
 Or you can download the speakup app for your smartphone.
-This works in class and also if you are attending the lecture on zoom.

 The room key is written on the board in class, the room name is tcpip.